stsirtsis/stsirtsis.github.io/_pages/about.md

 <!--  -->
 Before starting my PhD, I studied electrical & computer engineering at the [National Technical University of Athens](https://ntua.gr/en/), where I completed my diploma thesis supervised by [Dimitris Fotakis](http://www.softlab.ntua.gr/~fotakis/).

-In a nutshell, my **research interests** lie in the intersection of **machine learning** and:
+At a high-level, I am interested in developing AI systems that understand, inform and complement human decisions and judgments in uncertain and high-stakes environments.
+At a low-level, my **research interests** lie in the intersection of **machine learning** and:
-* causality
+* causal inference
 * game theory
-* fairness
-* optimization
+* combinatorial & convex optimization
-* cognitive science
+* computational cognitive science

-More specifically, I am interested in designing models and algorithms based on machine learning to inform human decisions in high-stakes environments.
-Throughout my PhD, I have worked.
+🚨 **I am on the 2024-2025 academic job market!** 🚨 If your institution is hiring, feel free to reach out.